Moora, Western Australia: Economy

+Surrounding the town are several rural activities such as the growing of wheat, barley, canola, oaten hay and lupins, as well as the raising of sheep, cattle and pigs.
+A silica mine is located 15 km north of the townsite.
+The town is a receival site for Cooperative Bulk Handling.

 Education

 Moora is home to the Central Midlands Senior High School, Moora Primary School and St Joseph's School (SJSM)—a Catholic private co-educational primary school.

 Recreation

-The Moora Agricultural Show is held every year in September, and includes a full Equestrian Program, Fire Works, a Fashion Parade, entertainment and exhibits.
-The Moora Cup Race Day is one of the biggest events on Moora's social calendar, and is held every year in October.
+The Moora Agricultural Show is held every year in September, and includes a full equestrian program, fireworks, fashion parade, entertainment and exhibits.
+The Moora Cup Race Day is one of the biggest events on Moora's social calendar and is held every year in October.

 Many tourist attractions can be found around the Moora District, ranging from the Western Wildflower Farm to the abundance of hand-painted murals and the Moora Town Clock.
-As such, Moora is often a popular stopover for tourists en route to holiday destinations and those following the wildflower trail.
+As such, Moora is often a popular stopover for tourists en-route to holiday destinations and those following the wildflower trail.

-Nature
+Environment

 Moora lies within the Moora Important Bird Area, declared by BirdLife International because it supports up to 60 breeding pairs of the endangered Carnaby's Black Cockatoo.
-Surrounding the town are several rural activities (such as the growing of wheat, barley, canola, oaten hay and lupins, as well as the raising of sheep, cattle and pigs) and a silica mine located 15 km north of the townsite.